Detection and parameter estimation challenges of Type-II lensed binary black hole signals

 We note that a similar study has been performed in Ref. \cite{Wang:2021kzt}.
-However, the study therein is based on the analytical approximation of the Bayes factor, with emphasis on the identification of the Type-II signals.
-They also do not explicitly take into account the detector response of the GW signals, avoiding this by making an assumption that both polarizations are measurable.
-In our work, we perform a full parameter estimation study, emphasizing both the identification of the Type-II signals as well as the biases in the inference of the binary parameters.
-Thus, in this sense, our work builds upon their work along this particular goal.
-We also note that Ref. \cite{Janquart:2021nus} has performed a complementary analysis, showing that including higher-order modes in joint-PE allows identification of individual image types in a lensed pair.
+However, the study therein is based on the analytical approximation of the Bayes factor, emphasizing the identification of the Type-II signals.
+They also do not explicitly consider the detector response of the GW signals, avoiding this by assuming that both polarizations are measurable.
+In our work, we perform a full parameter estimation study, emphasizing both the identification of the Type-II signals and the biases in the inference of the binary parameters.
+Thus, in this sense, our work builds upon their work along with this particular goal.
+We also note that Ref. \cite{Janquart:2021nus} has performed a complementary analysis, showing that including higher-order modes in joint-PE allows identifying of individual image types in a lensed pair.

 This paper is organized as follows: in Sec.~\ref{sec:setup} we explain the effect of the strong lensing on GWs and describe the method followed in this work.
 In Sec.~\ref{sec:results}, we discuss the results based on a wide set of simulations tuned to our interests.
 Sec.~\ref{sec:conclusion} presents the conclusion and future work.